The "Mexican Problem": Legacy of the "Mexican Problem"

 There is usually a pattern employed of using labels in order to categorize people, especially in a class system where there are some groups seen as lower and some groups seen as higher.
-Mexican's have been referred to as "Braceros", "Wetbacks" and more recently in a document written in the 1980's: "illegal alien".
+Mexicans have been referred to as "Braceros", "Wetbacks" and more recently in a document written in the 1980's: "illegal alien".
 The document discusses how some recurring social views have been shared by large groups of the population due in part to the media that consequently places many citizens in the perspective that generally, Mexican immigrants are a social danger to the US population.
 They were perceived and in some opinions continue to be seen as a risk to the economy with the reasoning that they are taking valuable resources that should be used for citizens.
 It is also said that Mexican immigrants working in the US are taking American jobs.
 This interesting pattern of immigrants being desirable and then being undesirable are both fueled by the same social and economic motives that are not always the case by were held as expectations sometimes equated with fact.

 Even after the Bracero Program there continued to be an increase in undocumented workers because of the economic demand of the US labor force especially in the agricultural sector.
 As the trend continued, so did the treatments that came when immigrant contracted workers were first introduced to the United States Labor Market in large groups during WWII.
 They continued to be put on uneven playing ground as social circumstances and attitudes stayed biased against them.

 Eventually in the 1990's NAFTA was put into action in order to better Mexico's financial situation so as to leave less desirability for immigration.
 Then the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) was put into action seeking to tighten the border and increase funding for border patrol, trying to decrease illegal migration.
 However, neither was very effective in their goal to dispel Mexican immigrants as numbers continued to increase.

 When Vicente Fox and George W. Bush were the presidents in office at the time in Mexico and the United States intentional action was taken to make some agreements in regard to appreciate the impact immigrants have on the US economy, the benefits of free commerce and working together financially, and helping workers that were in the US without legal status to have a means to continue to be in the US through changes to immigration.
 Multiple steps were going to be implemented in securing the border but also helping those already in the US to obtain easier access to resources and to what they needed.